ma-schmidt/ma-schmidt.github.io/index.md

 ![picture](images/me.jpg "Marc-Antoine Schmidt")

 I am a Ph.D student in economics at the University of Toronto.

-My main research interests are in applied microeconomics, labor economics, and behavioral economics.
+My main research interests are in labor and behavioral economics.